 It can be devastating to experience a severe psychological illness like postpartum psychosis during this phase.

-However, being alert about changes in behaviors and mood during this critical stage can help in the timely diagnosis of postpartum psychosis and allow for appropriate treatment.
+However, being alert about changes in behaviors and mood during this critical stage can help diagnose postpartum psychosis and allow for appropriate treatment.

-Proper diagnosis and treatment of postpartum psychosis also plays a role in restoring a mother’s natural ability to resume her routine activities in a shorter duration.
+Proper diagnosis and treatment of postpartum psychosis also play a role in restoring a mother’s natural ability to resume her routine activities in a shorter duration.